 One of the big decisions you have to make is what type of mortgage deal to take out.
-Understanding the different types of mortgage and help you get the best deal for you.
-Read on to find out how they work.
+Understanding the different types of mortgages will help you to get the best deal for you.
+Find out more in our guide to fixed rate, tracker, discount, variable and capped mortgages.

 There are over half a dozen different types of mortgage rate to choose from and some that look similar at first glance may be quite different when you scratch beneath the surface.